stoeps13/connections-doc/source/admin/migrate/t_install_interim-fix.md

 To install a fix in interactive mode, complete the following steps:

+!!! note
-**Note:** A WAS admin user and password with a word space is not supported.
+    A WAS admin user and password with a word space is not supported.
 You need to use a WebSphere Application Server admin user and password without a word space to install fixes.

 1. Stop all the clusters that host HCL Connections™ applications.